kaforad/logAnalysis/README.md

 - SQL QUERY

 ###RUNNING THE REPORTING TOOL
 Install PYTHON 2.7.
-Check https://www.python.org/downloads/ for more details
+Check https://www.python.org/downloads/ for more details.
+Download or Clone the reporting tool source code to you computer

+###REFERENCE(S)
+UDACITY